School List – 7 Great Schools with Vet Nutrition Programs

 Address : Davis, CA

 The University of California, Davis has two professors of nutrition on staff, two residents and a nutrition service technician.
-Dr. Jennifer Larson, who instructs the school's teaching hospital is a diplomate with the ACVN and has a doctoral degree in nutritional biology.
+Dr. Jennifer Larson, who instructs the school's teaching hospital is a diplomate with the ACVIM and has a doctoral degree in nutritional biology.
 The school offers a residency program in small animal clinical nutrition in which 70 percent of a resident's time is spent at the teaching hospital focused on clinical nutrition.
-The residency also partially fulfills requirements for certification through the ACVN.
+The residency also partially fulfills requirements for certification through the ACVIM.

 Tufts University